HL7/US-Core/input/pagecontent/general-guidance.md

 ### Search Syntax

-The [FHIR RESTful Search API Requirements] Section documents the servers and clients rules for the RESTful interactions described in this guide.
+The [FHIR RESTful Search API] Section documents the servers and clients rules for the RESTful interactions described in this guide.

 All the search interactions in this guide use the `GET` command with the following syntax: